 STEP 2: Activate and identify the columns you wish to import

 Activate every column containing data you wish to import.
-Active columns have a blue switch.
+Active columns have an "Active" switch.
 To activate a column, flip the switch and/or choose from the dropdown menu the appropriate field corresponding to the data in your column.
 Move the cursor from left to right to see the available columns.
 Columns left inactive will not be taken into account in the importation process.

 If your file starts by a line containing column titles, the system may automatically detect the names of certain fields.
 The columns whose title is recognized are then automatically activated for the importation process and are assigned to the detected field.